 Their expressed curiosity doesn’t prevent them from staying focused on their goals, and they avoid trivialities by all means.

-INTJ Key Characteristics That Distinguish Them
+INTJ Personality Traits and Key Characteristics

 - INTJ tend to analyze every information and fact and look for meaning in everything they see or hear,